 First, you must not try to get information from any source other than what you see and hear in this courtroom.
-That means you may not speak to anyone, including your family and friends, about this case.
+That means you may not speak to anyone, including your family and friends about this case.
 You may not use any printed or electronic sources to get information about this case or the issues involved.
-This includes the internet, reference books or dictionaries, newspapers, magazines, television, radio, computers, smartphones or any other electronic device.
-You may not do any personal investigating, such as visiting any of the places involved in this case, using internet maps or Google creating your own demonstrations or reenactments of the events which are the subject of this case.
+This includes the internet, reference books or dictionaries, newspapers, magazines, television, radio, computers, smartphones, PDAs, or any other electronic device.
+You may not do any personal investigating, such as visiting any of the places involved in this case, using internet maps or Google Earth or any other such technology, talking to any possible witnesses, or creating your own demonstrations or reenactments of the events which are the subject of this case.